MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/log-reduce-train-fl.md

 ## Parameters

 The following parameters description is a summary.
-For further details, see [More about the algorithm](log-reduce-fl.md#more-about-the-algorithm) section.
+For more information, see [More about the algorithm](log-reduce-fl.md#more-about-the-algorithm) section.

 | Name | Type | Required | Description |
 |--|--|--|--|